 Another thing to consider is the time of day: the chances of seeing Mount Fuji is much higher in the early morning than in the afternoon.

 We would not recommend travelling to Hakone just to get a view of Mount Fuji, as there are better or closer places like the Kawaguchi Lake.
 Even though we visited in May, Mount Fuji was permanently covered in clouds on both days we were in Hakone.

 Hakone is famous for its hot springs, which are more commonly known as Onsen.
 These Onsen have history and traditions dating back centuries in Japan, therefore, it’s unsurprising to note that there are a few rules or guidelines to abide by.

 If you want to enjoy an Onsen in Hakone, you will usually have two options: Either you book an accommodation that has its own Private Onsen or you visit a Public Onsen in Hakone.

 Important to note: In a traditional Onsen, men and women bathe separately and without swimwear – ie. naked.
 So if you’re travelling as a couple, we would recommend you to book a Private Onsen.
-We will tell you more about this later in the blog article.
+We will tell you more about this later in the travel guide.

-2. Attractions and Activities in Hakone – Our Tips
+2. Hakone Travel Guide: TOP Attractions and Activities in Hakone

 Hakone is located on the shores of Lake Ashi – Ashinoko in Japanese.
 This crater lake of Lake Ashi was formed thousands of years ago by an eruption of the Hakone volcano.
 (Which is still active by the way.)